Security Issues and Scams - Get SMART!

 Card Cracking Scam Targets Younger Members - Cash-strapped college students are being recruited to participate in a scam referred to as “card cracking.”
 Using ATM/debit cards and PINs willingly provided by the students, fraudsters deposit fraudulent checks to the students’ accounts.
 The “card cracking” scam was reported to originate in Chicago and generally targeted college students who were recruited through social media, including Facebook and YouTube.
 Participants were even recruited in-person at college campuses.
 This scam is now being reported nationwide.
 We are advising members to monitor their accounts and report any suspicious activity to authorities.
 Please contact us with any concerns at 303 239-1150 or 800-279-3288.
 If you see unauthorized activity on your credit card, please contact MasterCard direct at 800-654-7728.

 Text message scams are being sent to both members and nonmembers.
 The texts are part of a phishing scam, where information seems to come from a legitimate organization, but a person is asked for personal financial information that the institutions should already have.
 Scammers normally attempt to contact potential victims through e-mail and phone calls, but the texts, which have grown in popularity over the last few years, have become more commonplace.
-The economic downturn could be part of the reason why scams are happening more than before.
 "These scammers know people are concerned about their personal finances and they prey on that fear," he said.
 "The last thing people need right now is trouble with their bank account or their credit cards.
-And they know people are more likely to respond during these times because they're already struggling."
+And they know people are more likely to respond during these tough times because they're already struggling."
 Please keep in mind the credit union will not send you an email or text message, nor will we ask for your information as we already have it.

 Emergency scams continue to victimize consumers and separate them from their money.
 An emergency scam is where an individual is contacted via telephone, the internet or U.S. Mail asking for money to be wired to them immediately for assistance or to assist a family member or friend in trouble.
 A version of this is known as the Grandparent Scam.
 The District Attorney’s Office has distributed warnings about this in the past, but wanted to warn consumers again about this scam because consumers are still falling victim to the scam.